Aiming to Change

 God knows that we all will make mistakes.
 That’s part of the current human condition.
 That wasn’t supposed to be, but we chose (and choose) to go our own way.

-We are embraced, loved, adopted, and reconciled as we are.
+We are embraced, , adopted, and as we are.
 We aren’t supposed to stay that way.
-The world understands this .
+The world understands this Truth.
 If you were to actually visit a physical bookstore (yes, they still exist) or look at the slate of newly published books, the biggest movers and often the greatest number of published titles are all “self-help”.
 The world knows that we are to improve and grow.
 We are not to stay the same.

-Despite that, when the (or the -following community) call us to account to change, we push back.
+Despite that, when the Scriptures (or the faithful -following community) us to account to , we push back.
 We say, “no” or “God made me this way.”
 And before you think (too late, I’m sure) that “they” should know that too (“they” being whomever many progressive or conservative Christians oppose), it isn’t about “them” or “they”, it is about us.

-Paul calls on the Corinthians to be “the best” in regard to , , knowledge, commitment (there’s a really hard one these days), and love (okay, maybe this one’s harder).
+Paul calls on the Corinthians to be “the best” in regard to faith, speech, knowledge, commitment (there’s a really hard one these days), and (okay, maybe this one’s harder).
 The best.
 Not okay.
 Not good.
 Not satisfactory.
 The best.

 ※Reflection※